PHPixie/Console/README.md

 ## Default commands

+**framework:installWebAssets**
-So far the only command that comes with the PHPixie project is `framework:installWebAssets`.
-The purpose of it is creating symlinks from bundle directories to the /web/bundles folder, e.g. /web/bundles/app -> /bundles/app/web.
+Its purpose is creating symlinks from bundle directories to the /web/bundles folder, e.g. /web/bundles/app -> /bundles/app/web.
 The idea behind it is that we can have bundles that are installable and updatable via composer that provide their own web assets.
 The `--copy` flag will copy the directories instead of symlinking them.
 This is usefull if you want to deploy the files to some CDN network afterwards.

+**framework:generateBundle**
+This command generates and registers a new bundle within your project.

 ## Adding your own commands